cipaolini/Level3Vis/README.md

 in terms of these clusters.
 It's a 'fancier' version of Level 3 of [this visualization](https://github.com/qlvl/NephoVis/).

+# How to use

+Fork this repository, change the datasets in the `data` subdirectory to your own data, and [run the Shiny App](https://mastering-shiny.org/index.html)!

 # Acknowledgements

 This work has been possible by the C1 KU Leuven funding of the [Nephological Semantics project](https://www.arts.kuleuven.be/ling/qlvl/projects/current/nephological-semantics).